linuxmuster/linuxmuster-linbo7/README.md

  * Recreates the Linbo filesystem and integrates various system specific customizations:
    * the linbo password hash (password taken from `/etc/rsyncd.secrets`),
    * the ssh public key of the server's root user,
-   * the kernel defined in `/etc/linuxmuster/linbo/custom_kernel` (see [Integrate your own kernel](https://github.com/linuxmuster/linuxmuster-linbo7/blob/main/README.md#integrate-your-own-kernel),
+   * the kernel defined in `/etc/linuxmuster/linbo/custom_kernel` (see [Integrate your own kernel](https://github.com/linuxmuster/linuxmuster-linbo7/blob/main/README.md#integrate-your-own-kernel)),
-   * firmware defined in `/etc/linuxmuster/linbo/firmware` (see [Adding firmware](https://github.com/linuxmuster/linuxmuster-linbo7/blob/main/README.md#adding-firmware)).
+   * firmware defined in `/etc/linuxmuster/linbo/firmware` (see [Adding firmware](https://github.com/linuxmuster/linuxmuster-linbo7/blob/main/README.md#adding-firmware)),
+   * your own Linbo boot scripts (see [Execute your own boot scripts](https://github.com/linuxmuster/linuxmuster-linbo7#execute-your-own-boot-scripts)),
+   * your own linbofs modifications (see [Customize the Linbo filesystem](https://github.com/linuxmuster/linuxmuster-linbo7#customize-the-linbo-filesystem)).
- * creates an ISO file under `/srv/linbo/linbo.iso` that allows you to create a bootable Linbo USB stick.
+ * Creates an ISO file under `/srv/linbo/linbo.iso` that allows you to create a bootable Linbo USB stick.
+ * Allows to trigger custom actions on the server after `update-linbofs` has done it's job.
+Therefore you place a corresponding script in the directory `/var/lib/linuxmuster/hooks/update-linbofs.post.d`.
+Don't forget to make the script executable.

 ## Improved LINBO client shell